myarotskaya/architecture-center/docs/data/technology-choices/data-storage.md

 ## Key selection criteria

-For data ingest scenarios, choose the appropriate system for your needs by answering these questions:
+For data ingestion, choose the appropriate system for your needs by answering these questions:

 - Do you need managed, high speed, cloud-based storage for any type of text or binary data?
     - If yes, then select one of the file storage options.